WilliamC07/advent2020/README.md

 - Day 15: Program runs in 0.00s for part 1.
 About 10 seconds for part 2.
   Using unordered_map instead of map for part 2 bought runtime from 30 seconds to 10 seconds.
   Reserving space (largest power of 2 that can hold all the data.
 We get the size by running the program first.) bought the time from 10 seconds to 8 seconds.
-  Only other way I can think of speeding this up is finding a pattern in the game.
+  ~~Only other way I can think of speeding this up is finding a pattern in the game.~~
+- Day 15 optimized: I used a **VERY** large array to use as a map instead.
+Brought it down to 0.7 seconds for part 2.

 Git:
 - To perm delete something from all record: